RalphHightower/RalphHightower/ChatGPTHaiku.md

 |You're welcome!
 I'm glad you liked them.
 If you have any more requests or if there's anything else I can assist you with, feel free to let me know.|
 | *"That's it for today.
 Bye."* |
 |Alright!
 If you have any more questions in the future, feel free to ask.
 Goodbye, and have a great day!|

-[^31]: One of the computers on my computer bucket list.
-Cray Computers, models 1 and 2 can also be considered "works of art:.
-[^32]: A PDP-11/70, or 11/45, with the console lights and switches is also on my computer bucket list.
-Yes, the 11/20 also has the same attributes, but "go big, or go home."
-[^33]: Another computer on my computer bucket list.
-A magnificent beast of a machine.

 ## Dogs